-Sr. No. Particulars (a) Unclaimed gold or silver collateral at the end of the financial year (in grams) (b) Number of loan accounts in which auctions were conducted (c) Total outstanding in loan accounts mentioned in (b) (d) Gold or silver collateral acquired during the FY due to default of loans (in grams) (e) Gold or silver collateral auctioned during the FY (in grams) (f) Recovery made through auctions during the FY (in ₹ crore) (g) Recovery percentage: (h) as % of value of gold or silver collateral

-Sr. No. Particulars (i) as % of outstanding loan
+Sr. No. Particulars (a) Unclaimed gold or silver collateral at the end of the financial year (in grams) (b) Number of loan accounts in which auctions were conducted (c) Total outstanding in loan accounts mentioned in (b) (d) Gold or silver collateral acquired during the FY due to default of loans (in grams) (e) Gold or silver collateral auctioned during the FY (in grams) (f) Recovery made through auctions during the FY (in ₹ crore) (g) Recovery percentage: (h) as % of value of gold or silver collateral (i) as % of outstanding loan

-- (i) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Commercial Banks - Credit Facilities\) Directions, 2025](#). - (ii) Unclaimed gold or silver collateral means as defined under the [Reserve Bank of India \(Commercial Banks - Credit Facilities\) Directions, 2025](#).
+- (i) Weight and value of collateral to be calculated in accordance with the [Reserve Bank of India \(Small Finance Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time). - (ii) Unclaimed gold or silver collateral means as defined under the [Reserve Bank of India \(Small Finance Banks - Credit Facilities\) Directions, 2025](#) (as amended from time to time).